Mountain Mama Vacation Homes

 Ready to take a hike?
 Harpers Ferry, West Virginia, is a must-visit location for hiking enthusiasts and those interested in the famous Appalachian Trail.

 Considered the psychological halfway point of this 2,200-mile hike, Harpers Ferry is the ideal location for learning more about the AT and gives visitors the opportunity to hike along the trail itself.
+During your cabin getaway in Harpers Ferry, be sure to check out the Appalachian Trail Conservancy and hike along the trail itself.

 Photo Credit: kymnharrisonfineart via Instagram